CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-1--Paths.lagda.md

   torus-square : Square torus-loop2 torus-loop2 torus-loop1 torus-loop1
 ```

-Topologically, the torus is equal to the cartesian product of two
+Topologically, the torus is equal to the product of two circles.
+Imagine taking a single vertical circle on the torus that runs through
+the middle.
+Then dragging this along a path made of a horizontal
+circle, we trace out the full shape of the torus.

-circles.
-We can prove this directly! mvrnote: refer to the picture
+We can prove this equivalence directly, by pattern matching!

 ```
 Torus→S¹×S¹ : Torus → S¹ × S¹